ztaylor/react-redux-express-boilerplate/README.md

 ### License

-This project is licensed under the MIT license, Copyright :COPYRIGHT: 2018 Zachary Taylor.
+This project is licensed under the MIT license, Copyright :copyright: 2018 Zachary Taylor.
 For more information see LICENSE.md.